 Money market investments are carried at amortized cost which approximates fair value due to the short-term maturity of these investments.
 Investments in equity securities are reported at fair value based on quoted market prices on national security exchanges.
 The fair value of investments in common collective funds are determined using the Net Asset Value ("NAV") provided by the administrator of the fund.
-The NAV is determined by each fund's trustee based upon the fair value of government related securities and corporate bonds is determined based on quoted market prices on national security exchanges, when available, or using valuation models which incorporate certain other observable inputs including recent trading activity for comparable securities and broker-quoted prices.
+The NAV is determined by each fund's trustee based upon the fair value of the underlying assets owned by the fund, less liabilities, divided by the number of outstanding units.
+The fair value of government related securities and corporate bonds is determined based on quoted market prices on national security exchanges, when available, or using valuation models which incorporate certain other observable inputs including recent trading activity for comparable securities and broker-quoted prices.